omerlatif123/Envirocabs-milestone-project1/README.md

 Booking form- below the hero image the page is split into two.
 On the left side is contact details of the companies registered address, email, and telephone number.
 On the right side of the page a simple form to book a cab, asks user/customer to provide their full name, contact number, email, pickup/drop off address, date, and time.
 All relevant information must be provided before larger book button can be clicked.

+#
-# Existing Features
+## Existing Features

--Envirocabs logo- Contains Envirocabs logo in the top left of screen and when clicked will redirect user back to home page, located on all pages.
+- Envirocabs logo- Contains Envirocabs logo in the top left of screen and when clicked will redirect user back to home page, located on all pages.

--Navigation bar- The navigation bar contains headings (our Services, Drivers, Safety, Our Commitment and Contact us) when clicked will direct user to appropriate page of website.
+- Navigation bar- The navigation bar contains headings (our Services, Drivers, Safety, Our Commitment and Contact us) when clicked will direct user to appropriate page of website.
 On smaller screens, the navigation bar collapses into a toggler icon.
 Clicking it will reveal navigation headings.

-Make a booking Button-When clicked will redirect the user to the contact us page, which contains the booking form.
+- Make a booking Button-When clicked will redirect the user to the contact us page, which contains the booking form.
 There is only one make a booking button on the home page hero image, the other sections hero images do not have a button.

-Footer-contains make a booking button when clicked will direct the user to contact us page, which contains the booking form.
+- Footer-contains make a booking button when clicked will direct the user to contact us page, which contains the booking form.
 The footer also contains download our app text with Apple and android icons.
 When clicked either one this will take you to the Apple or Samsung webpages.
 The footer contains social links to Twitter, Snapchat, Instagram, and Facebook.

 - Contact Form - This can be completed on the contact us page and used to book a cab.
 Brief information is required from the user/customer to complete the form.
 If any information is missing the form will specify.

+#
-#### Differences to Design
+## Differences to Design

 In the original design, the booking button and download our app link was in the footer even when reduced to mobile device size.
 Current design the section is hidden when reduced to a smaller size this something that should be rectified in the future.
 The reason why this section is hidden when website is reduced in size is because the footer looks cluttered and visually unappealing.